yuerongz/SRR-method/README.md

 ---

-Detailed explanations to the SDR programs were published in our paper.
+Detailed explanations to the SRR programs were published in our paper.

-The programs in the SDR method were developed under Python 3.7.
+The programs in the SRR method were developed under Python 3.7.
+The SRR method is mentioned as SDR method in the code.

 Dependency Python packages: